-- 1.1 The Efficient Government initiative was originally launched in November 2004 and is a key part of the programme of reform and modernisation of the public sector in Scotland. - 1.2 For financial year 2017/18, the Scottish Government expects every public body to deliver efficiency savings of at least 3% and to report publicly on the actions undertaken and the results achieved. - 1.3 All efficiency measures counted against these targets are intended to be 'cash-releasing' in that they are intended to generate cash savings or allow for a greater volume of service delivery with no increase in cost.
+- 1.1 The Efficient Government initiative was originally launched in November 2004 and is a key part of the programme of reform and modernisation of the public sector in Scotland. - 1.2 For financial year 2018/19, the Scottish Government expects every public body to deliver efficiency savings of at least 3% and to report publicly on the actions undertaken and the results achieved. - 1.3 All efficiency measures counted against these targets are intended to be 'cash-releasing' in that they are intended to generate cash savings or allow for a greater volume of service delivery with no increase in cost.
 Local authorities are permitted to retain cash-releasing efficiency savings for re-investment in frontline service delivery. - 1.4 Perth & Kinross Council continues to be committed to making the best use of public resources and the identification of efficiency savings forms a key element of the Council's financial management strategy.
 This is evidenced through the Council's approach to preparing the Revenue Budget where Council Services are asked to contain their own expenditure pressures through the identification of efficiency savings in the first instance.
 The delivery of approved efficiency savings, thereafter, becomes an integral part of the management of each Council Service's Revenue Budget and is monitored, as part of the Council's overall revenue monitoring process, by the Strategic Policy and Resources Committee. - 1.5 In common with all other Scottish Local Authorities, Perth & Kinross Council has agreed to prepare and publish an Annual Efficiency Statement.
 The format and content of the statement (Appendix 1 to this report) is based upon guidance received from the Convention of Scottish Local Authorities (COSLA) which places the emphasis on how local authorities have "used efficiencies to protect quality and level of services and maintained outputs and outcomes in the face of budget cuts".
+It is understood that COSLA are reviewing the formant of the efficiency statement for future years.

-1.6 In line with the approved timetable the Council's Annual Efficiency Statement was submitted to COSLA on 16 August 2018.
-This was in advance of the deadline of Friday 17 August 2018 for consolidation in the national return for the Scottish Government.
+1.6 In line with the approved timetable the Council's Annual Efficiency Statement was submitted to COSLA for consolidation into the national return for the Scottish Government.